 Genuine caring means always being an active listener, which is more than doing less talking than your client—though that’s important.
 It’s asking questions that demonstrate a deep interest in their lives—”Tell me what’s going on,” or “How is Johnny’s team doing?” or “Do you have any special plans for your upcoming wedding anniversary?”

 You can develop an even deeper connection with your clients by inserting any common experience or interest you have into the conversation.

 #3.
 Go above and beyond

 Great advisors are all about the value-add.
 They are constantly on the lookout for their clients’ best interests in all aspects of their lives.
 For example, if a client is looking to make a real estate purchase, offer to help them vet a real estate broker in the area.
 Or, if they tell you about a charity event they’re working on, offer to volunteer.
 By going above and beyond with your clients, the relationship progresses from professional to personal, which is what they want.

 #4.
 Always Remember What Business You’re In

 Great financial advisors are not in the investment business; they’re in the people business, 24/7.
 If it doesn’t have anything to do with starting, cultivating, or building great client relationships, it can be delegated or outsourced.
 You’re in the business of improving people’s lives, but you can’t do that unless you have enduring and trusting relationships.

-Watch this 3-minute video to learn how our virtual workshop, Become the Obvious Choice, can help you gather more referrals and then turn those referrals and other prospects into clients.
+Watch this 3-minute video to learn how our workshop, Become the Obvious Choice, can help you gather more referrals and then turn those referrals and other prospects into clients.